Watch On-Campus Guest Author Events featuring:

 - Peter Chilson

 About the Series

-As participants in The MPC Guest Authors Series, accomplished writers of poetry and prose come to our main campus in Monterey for public readings and discussions of writing and literature with MPC students.
+As participants in The MPC Guest Authors Series, accomplished writers of poetry and prose come to our main campus in Monterey or connect with us online for public readings and discussions of writing and literature with MPC students.

 Supported by The MPC Creative Writing Program, English Department, and Humanities Division, as well as The MPC Foundation and The Arts Council for Monterey County, the Series typically presents two Guest Authors each academic year, one in the Fall and one in the Spring semester.